Special Educational Needs and Disabilities

 Degrees of Support

-The school makes the distinction between the various levels of need and support required by children with SEN. Some children have greater needs and require more support than others.
-Although the new Code of Practice 2014 no longer uses the terms ‘School Action’ and ‘School Action Plus’, the school still uses them to distinguish between the two levels of support which may be required before an Education and Health Care Plan (formerly known as a Statement) is needed:
+The school makes the distinction between the various levels of need and support required by children with SEN. Some children will have greater needs and require more support than others at different times.

 In the first instance the school will use its resources to help support a child’s needs.
-The school will tell parents when weare first giving extra or different help for a child because of his or her needs.
+The school will tell parents when it is first giving extra or different help for a child because of his or her needs.
 The extra or different help could be a different way of teaching certain things, some help from an extra adult, perhaps in a small group, or use of particular equipment like a computer or a desk with a sloping top.
+The stage at which the school provides support for pupils without additional external support is known as School SEN Support.
+There are three ‘waves’ of support:

-Where additional support at School Action or School Action Plus has had little or no impact on a child’s progress and it is clear that the child may need more support than the school can provide from its ordinary budget, the parent or school may apply to the Local Authority for a statutory assessment of the child’s needs.
+Where additional support over a period time has had little or no impact on a child’s progress and it is clear that the child may need more support than the school can provide from its ordinary budget, the parent or school may apply to the Local Authority for a statutory assessment of the child’s needs.
 The local authority will need to make a more detailed investigation of a child’s needs using specialist advice.
 If this assessment decides that the child needs more assistance than the school can provide, then the local authority will go through something known as the ‘statutory assessment process’.
-Only a few children will need a statutory assessment – usually this will be requested by the school school, but parents have a legal right to request a statutory assessment if they feel the school is unable to provide the right level of support.
+Only a few children will need a statutory assessment – usually this will be requested by the school , but parents have a legal right to request a statutory assessment if they feel the school is unable to provide the right level of support.

 If the local authority decides not to carry out a statutory assessment parents have a right to appeal against this decision.
 The local authority will tell you about this, how to appeal and the time limits.
 If the local authority does carry out an assessment there are timescales for this.

 The Information and Advice Service (see below) can offer more advice on this.
 One of the most important things to remember is that parents have an essential part to play in the process and parental views are very important.
 The local authority will contact parents and a range of professionals asking for views and information regarding the support that has already been offered and the impact of this support.
-If the application is accepted, a range of information from a number of sources will be considered by a independent SEN panel who will determine if a higher level of need and support are required by the child.
+If the application is accepted, a range of information from a number of sources will be considered by a independent SEND panel who will determine if a higher level of need and support are required by the child and how this might be implemented.

 Children with Medical Needs